 Fintech is creating business value through digital disruption

-This pace of change is greater than at any other time in recent memory.
-“Companies underwent two years’ worth of digital transformation in a matter of months,” observed Microsoft CEO Satya Nadella early in the crisis.
+The pace of change we've been experiencing in the last several years is greater than at any other time in recent memory.
+“Companies underwent two years’ worth of digital transformation in a matter of months,” observed Microsoft CEO Satya Nadella early in the COVID crisis.

 B2B digital payments, and the technologies that make them possible, are among the many business processes that have been automated as a result of this massive wave of business transformation.
 The widespread adoption of remote working, for example, exposed the inertia of companies who still relied on paper processes, which in some cases have become not just inefficient but largely impossible to maintain.
 According to “Digital Payments Tipping Point,” a joint study from WEX and The Economist Group, companies that have pursued payments innovation, by contrast, appear to be adapting more easily to the new normal of work-from-home.

-In fact, although the overall business transformation is still unfolding, our report found that it appears to have served these businesses well: more than half (56%) of respondents say their companies are financially stronger than they were before the crisis.
-As the report explores, the challenge for leaders now is to maintain this momentum of innovation throughout the pandemic and become better prepared for future crises.
+In fact, although the overall business transformation is still unfolding, this report found that it appears to have served these businesses well: more than half (56%) of respondents reported their companies are financially stronger than they were before the crisis.
+As the report explores, the challenge for leaders now is to maintain this momentum of innovation and be better prepared for future crises.

 The role fintech plays in global commerce today

 Fintech innovation is making a big difference to this move to modernization in modern business.
-According to our study, the top priorities respondents are pursuing are e-billing and e-invoicing, real-time fraud detection, and reducing fees by optimizing payment terms and processing times.
+According to the WEX/Economist study, the top priorities respondents are pursuing are e-billing and e-invoicing, real-time fraud detection, and reducing fees by optimizing payment terms and processing times.

 While reduced costs are cited as the biggest benefit of electronic payments in a study from the Institute of Finance & Management on the Future of Accounts Payable: Digital, Profitable, Strategic, other benefits of paying suppliers electronically include faster cycle times, improved accuracy, less fraud, enhanced visibility, improved supplier relationships, and opportunities to earn cash-back rebates.